The Hub Award

 You need a project that is interdisciplinary, original and health-related.

-You will lead a Core Group of around three to five individuals and will need to demonstrate:
+You will lead a Core Group of around four to six individuals and will need to demonstrate:

 - how your project will benefit from the unique location

 - how you plan to draw upon the resources of Wellcome Collection and the Wellcome Trust next door.